ryan-farrell/MyPowerShell/cheatsheets/cheatsheet.md

 All commands?
 Run check live DB if was involved.

-Now we can migrate main URL when it matches!
+Now we can migrate main URL when it matches! **!!!
+NOTE - CURRENTLY MIGRATIONS ARE NOT PORTING TO REPLICA DB PLEASE CHECK REPLICA AFTER RELEASE IF WE RAN A MIGRATION !!!**

 Migrate (https://api.orka.works/ = Our API Everything uses this) over to new version - Check the box of the current instance and select `Split Traffic` choose Add version (if the new version doesn't show) and select new version to migrate to and set to 100% instantly.